langleyfoxall/xero-laravel/README.md

 # 💸 Xero Laravel

-Xero Laravel allows developers to access the Xero online accounting system using an Eloquent-like syntax.
+Xero Laravel allows developers to access the Xero accounting system using an Eloquent-like syntax.

 ## Installation